Morrison Healthcare Dietetic Internship

 Online Master's Degree Available

-Morrison Healthcare Dietetic Internship has a partnership with The University of Alabama (UA) and with Texas Tech University (TTU) to provide students with the opportunity to enroll in a fully online, 30-credit-hour Master of Science program in Human Nutrition.
-Students who are already enrolled in other universities for their graduate degree can still be accepted.
-If planning to study through UA or TTU, students should apply at the same time they are applying to the Morrison Healthcare Dietetic Internship, as the two organizations work together for acceptance to both programs (see Prospective Student tab).
-If you are applying to the Spring match with a DICAS deadline of Feb 15, you should also apply to UA or TTU by that time so they can review your application and inform the student of acceptance by March 22 (2 weeks prior to the match).
-The student should send us an email with their acceptance letter from the UA or TTU grad school by March 22.
+Morrison Healthcare Dietetic Internship partners with The University of Alabama (UA) and Texas Tech University (TTU) to allow students to enroll in a fully online, 30-credit-hour Master of Science program in Human Nutrition.
+Students already enrolled in other universities for their graduate degree can still be accepted.
+If planning to study through UA or TTU, students should apply simultaneously to the Morrison Healthcare Dietetic Internship, as the two organizations work together for acceptance to both programs (see Prospective Student tab).
+If you are applying to the Spring match with a DICAS deadline of Feb 15, you should also apply to UA or TTU so they can review your application and inform the student of acceptance by March 22 (2 weeks before the match).
+The student should email us their acceptance letter from the UA or TTU grad school by March 22.

 The internship and graduate degree are designed to be completed within 18 months.
 During the first summer semester, students enroll in 6 credits, which will serve as foundational knowledge for the program.
-During the following fall and spring semesters, students will complete supervised practice hours 4 days/week, along with 6 graduate hours each semester.
-At the completion of supervised practice, the student will have 18 of the 30 required hours, with the remaining 12 hours completed in the following summer and fall semesters (6 hours each semester).
+Students will complete supervised practice hours 4 days/week and six graduate hours each semester during the following fall and spring semesters.
+After supervised practice, the student will have 18 of the 30 required hours, with the remaining 12 hours completed in the following summer and fall semesters (6 hours each semester).

 Sample schedule with UA Master Program and Morrison Healthcare DI